CALL FOR SUBMISSIONS

 Cover Submissions: If you wish to submit cover art, please indicate that in your submission.
 No artist statement is required for cover art submissions.

 Artist Statement: To accompany your submissions, we request a short artist statement (200-300 words) reflecting on your creative process, language use, or themes of wellbeing that relate to your work.
-Examples of artist statements can be found in past issues of The Polyglot (www.thepolyglotmagazine.com).
+Examples of artist statements can be found in past issues of The Polyglot.

-Biography: Please provide a brief biography (100-200 words), and include any social media profiles you would like to share.
+Biography: Please provide a brief biography (100-200 words).
+We welcome you to include any social media profiles or websites where readers can follow your work.

 Guest Editors